teamelite48/phaser-template/tutorial/part-1.md

 There is an [Example Code](example-code/part-1.js) link at the top of every page that shows you what your code should look like at the end of each part.

 ## Let's Go!
-All of your code will go in `src/scenes/main.js`.
-Let's start by replacing the code in `src/scenes/main.js` with the snippet bellow:
+All of your code will go in `src/scenes/play.js`.
+Let's start by replacing the code in `src/scenes/play.js` with the snippet bellow:

 ```
 import Phaser from "phaser";

-export default class Main extends Phaser.Scene {
+export default class Play extends Phaser.Scene {

   preload() {